zaritskylab/DISCOVER/README.md

 ## Main requirements
 * Python 3.9.10
 * tensorflow 2.6.2
-* use requirements.txt for all packages
+* See requirements.txt for all packages

 ## Method Overview